Assessment of Problems Associated with Poor Project Management Performance

 The application of sound Project Management principles on a project is not only the means to the project’s ends, but, during disputes, can also provide a level of defense against claims for delay and additional costs that were based on alleged management deficiencies.
 Demonstrating that you used sound Project Management practices, and that the other party didn’t, can help your side win disputes.

-Long International employs a systematic and supportable methodology to assess Project Management problems caused by either of the contracting parties.
+Long International employs a systematic and supportable methodology to review project management performance and assess problems caused by either of the contracting parties.
 This methodology includes:

 - Analysis of Project Management requirements stated in the Contract;